-New Publication: Children Absorb 2-5 Times Higher Doses of Microwave Radiation than Adults, From Virtual Reality Systems
+New Publication: Children Receive 2-5 Times Higher Exposures of Microwave Radiation than Adults, From Virtual Reality Systems

-Children Absorb 2-5 Times Higher Doses of Microwave Radiation than Adults, From Virtual Reality Systems
+Children Receive 2-5 Times Higher Doses of Microwave Radiation than Adults, From Virtual Reality Systems

 Experts warn that injuries to vision, hearing and brain could prove irreversible